kasemir/phoebus-doc/source/preferences.rst

 then allows overrides via the ``java.util.prefs.Preferences`` API.
 By default, the user settings are stored in a ``.phoebus`` folder in the home directory.
-This location can be changed by setting the Java property ``java.util.prefs.userRoot``.
+This location can be changed by setting the Java property ``phoebus.user``.

 In the future, a preference UI might be added, but as mentioned the preference settings are not meant to be adjusted by end users.